 - Detect failed nodes: TencentDB for Redis in standard architecture or cluster architecture adopts the same cluster management mechanism as the Redis Cluster, which uses the Gossip protocol to detect the status of nodes in a cluster.
 The

 cluster-node-timeout parameter is used to specify the maximum amount of time a Redis cluster node can be unavailable, without it being considered as failing.
-We recommend you set this parameter to its default value (15 ms) and do not change it.
-For more information, please see Redis cluster tutorial.
+We recommend you set this parameter to its default value (15 s) and do not change it.
+For more information, see Redis cluster tutorial.

 - Promote a replica to master: TencentDB for Redis adopts a failover mechanism different from that of Redis Cluster, which gives priority to promoting replicas in the master AZ to reduce access delay of the master AZ.
 The details are as follows:

 - Promote the replica if it has the latest data